 All patients before surgery will undergo a full set of blood investigations and a chest x-ray if they have not had CT scan imaging of the chest.
 Some patients may be required to see an anaethatist preoperatively or undergo a preoperative ECG or further investigations depending on their other medical comorbidities.

 While the diagnosis of breast cancer is a psychological emergency, it is not a surgical emergency.
 Patients need to be aware that they have time to adequately discuss all of their available treatment options and that there is no urgency for them to go directly to the operating theatre without having a significant discussion regarding the potential treatments available to them.
-Patients at Agora Centre for Women’s Health will be supported by a breast care nurse during this difficult time.
+Patients at Specialist Breast Cancer Surgery will be supported by a breast care nurse during this difficult time.

 In general, the patient will attend an annual visit with the surgeon for the first 5 years post diagnosis, however, this may be extended to the lifetime of the patient.
 Therefore is crucial that patients who are considering a long-term relationship with a surgeon consider the surgeon’s age as well as their experience/ clinical expertise.